-Alana is a member of the Clermont Branch in Central Queensland and has been the President and Correspondence Secretary of the Branch.
+Alana is a member of the Clermont Branch in Central Queensland.
+She is currently the correspondence Secretary of the Branch after having been the President and the Correspondence Secretary previously also.

 Alana, with her husband Scott, own and manage a cattle station 'Star of Hope' Station, west of Clermont in Central Queensland.
-They have three daughters – two at boarding school and one in primary school via distance education.
-She has been home tutor for all three girls completing primary school via distance education.
+They have three daughters – one at university, one attending boarding school and one in primary school via distance education.
+Over the last 13 years, she has been home tutor for all three girls as they completed primary school via distance education.

-Alana has joined federal council knowing that ICPA and all it stands for precisely reflects her passion for rural education and the importance of pursuing equality and accessibility for isolated children.
+Alana joined Federal Council knowing that ICPA and all it stands for precisely reflects her passion for rural education and the importance of pursuing equality and accessibility for isolated children.

 As President Alana sits on all ICPA Federal Portfolios.